Hendrix-CS/csci150/homework/conditional-practice.md

 CSCI 150 HW: conditional practice
 ---------------------------------

-*Due: Monday, February 5*
+*Due: Monday, September 10*

 1. Find at least 5 errors in the following code.
+For each error, explain what is wrong and how you would fix it.

     ```
     fruit = print("What is your favorite fruit?)